paulirwin/colibri/README.md

 # Colibri

-This repo contains the Colibri core runtime (which includes the standard library) and the Colibri REPL.
+This repo contains the Colibri core runtime (which includes the standard library) and the Colibri Interpreter and REPL.

 ## What is Colibri?